airtoxin/clow-template-online-game/README.md

 # clow-template-online-game
-This is a clow template project of online game with React.js and baobab-react.
+This is a clow template project of online game powered by firebase with React.js and baobab-react.

 ```shell
 $ npm i -g clow